dystcz/nuxt-permissions/README.md

 ### Directives

-Directives can be `string` or `string[]`.
-If array is passed, it is enough for only one item to apply and the condition will be fulfilled.
+Directives can be a string or an array of strings.
+If an array is passed, only one item needs to apply for the condition to be fulfilled.

 #### v-can